tomMoral/RoseCDL/README.md

 # Installation

-You can install `rosecdl` from the source code by following these steps:
+Before installing `rosecdl`, you should check that you have installed a version of `pytorch` that suits your hardware constraints.
+You can then install `rosecdl` from the source code by following these steps:

 ```bash
 git clone https://github.com/tomMoral/RoseCDL.git